 Weight management takes time and patience.
 But caffeine can actually speed things up!
 It has the ability to increase thermogenesis,

 Caffeine benefits also include fat breakdown.
 This is known as lipid oxidation, and it has the greatest impact on obese individuals.9

-Caffeine benefits are sensitive to dosage.
+Caffeine benefits are dependent on dosage.
 They are linked to low doses, which is about 100 to 200 mg per day.
-To put it into perspective, one 8-ounce cup of coffee has 100 mg.
-Two 8-ounce cups of tea have 120 mg.
+To put it in perspective, an 8 oz cup of coffee has 100 mg caffeine, while two 8 oz cups of tea have 120 mg.

 Excessive intake is another story.
 It can have unpleasant side effects like tremors, anxiety, depression, dehydration, and trouble sleeping.
 Over time, it can stop calcium absorption and contribute to osteoporosis.

 Pregnant and breastfeeding women should also avoid consuming too much caffeine.
 An intake of 300 mg or more per day might contribute to miscarriage.

 If you’re already dealing with intense stress or sleeping problems, skip the caffeine.
 It might just make your conditions worse.
 The same goes for acid reflux, stomach ulcers, and high blood pressure.16

 |↑1||Mitchell, Diane C., Carol A. Knight, Jon Hockenberry, Robyn Teplansky, and Terryl J. Hartman.
 “Beverage caffeine intakes in the US.”
 Food and Chemical Toxicology 63 (2014): 136-142.|